Common Cloud Migration Challenges and How to Overcome Them

 Security concerns are frequently cited as a barrier to cloud adoption – and with good reason.
 Moving sensitive data to a new environment introduces new risks, especially if migration is rushed or poorly planned.
 Misconfigured access controls, unsecured data transfers, and unclear responsibility boundaries are all common pitfalls.

 Compliance adds another layer of complexity.
 Regulations such as GDPR require strict controls over how data is stored, processed, and accessed.
-A single oversight during migration – such as forgetting to encrypt backups or failing to track audit logs –
+A single oversight during migration – such as forgetting to encrypt backups or failing to track audit logs – can result in major consequences.

 To mitigate these risks, organisations must take a proactive approach to security before, during, and after migration.
 That means understanding the shared responsibility model of the chosen cloud provider, enforcing encryption and identity management from day one, and ensuring compliance requirements are mapped and met.
 Security teams should be embedded in the migration process, not brought in as an afterthought.